FStarLang/fstar-vscode-assistant/README.md

 ### Completions

 The extension will suggest auto-completions as you type, based on the symbol resolution in the current open namespaces in the document.
+These completions show up in the completion window as "Method type": a small cube icon precedes them.

 Additionally, vscode provides default name completions based on heuristic syntactic matches for symbols in the current workspace.
+These completions show up in the completion window as "Text type": an "abc" icon precedes them.

+#### Limitations

+Completions only work on fully qualified names.
+If you have a module abbreviation `module L = FStar.List.Tot` and type `L.ma` this will *not* complete, since the auto-complete feature of the F* server does not resolve module abbreviations.

+Auto-completion also does not resolve module inclusion.
+So, if you type `FStar.List.Tot.ma` this also will not complete, since `map` is defined in the included module `FStar.List.Tot.Base.map`.
+If you type `FStar.List.Tot.Base.m` this will complete.

+Improvements to remove these limitations are most welcome.

 ### Format document and format selection